OliverDemuth/MayaSignedDistanceFields/ROM/README.md

    (4) ``jointName`` - representing the joint (e.g., a joint called ``'myJoint'`` if following [Manafzadeh & Padian, 2018](https://doi.org/10.1098/rspb.2018.0727)).
 Note that an attribute called *``viable``* in ``jointName`` is no longer required

-2. Meshes representing the bones (i.e., ``meshes``) need realtively uniform face areas, otherwise large faces might skew vertex normals towards their direction.
+2. Meshes representing the bones (i.e., ``meshes``) need relatively uniform face areas, otherwise large faces might skew vertex normals towards their direction.
 It is, therefore, important to extrude edges around large faces prior to closing the hole at edges with otherwise acute angles to circumvent this issue (e.g., if the bone meshes have been cut to reduce polycount) prior to executing the Python scripts.

 ### Execute the scripts
 #### From within Maya